 Explanation.
-This standard defines the peripheral device dependent operational interface specifications for connecting rotating mass storage equipment as a part of automatic data processing (ADP) systems.
+This standard defines the peripheral device dependent operational interface specifications for connecting variable block rotating mass storage equipment as a part of automatic data processing (ADP) systems.
 It is to be used together with FIPS PUB 60, I/O Channel Interface and FIPS PUB 61, Channel Level Power Control Interface.
-This standard, together with these two referenced standards provides for full plug-to-plug interchangeability of rotating mass storage equipment as a part of ADP systems.
+This standard, together with these two referenced standards, provides for full plug-to-plug interchangeability of rotating mass storage equipment as a part of ADP systems.
+Alternatives to this standard are being prepared and will be issued from time to time as FIPS PUBS.
+Their applicability provisions will indicate that they are alternatives to this standard, and as they are issued any of them may be used in place of this standard in appropriate applications.

-The Government's intent in employing this standard for Operational Specifications for Rotating Mass Storage Subsystems is to reduce the cost of satisfying its data processing requirements through increasing its available alternative sources of supply for computer systems components at the time of initial system acquisition, as well as in system replacement augmentation and in system component replacement.
+The Government's intent in employing this standard prescribing Operational Specifications for Variable Block Rotating Mass Storage Subsystems is to reduce the cost of satisfying its data processing requirements through increasing its available alternative sources of supply for computer systems components at the time of initial system acquisition, as well as in system replacement augmentation and in system component replacement.
 This standard is also expected to lead to improved reutilization of system components.

-When acquiring ADP systems and system components, Federal agencies shall cite this standard in specifying the interface for connecting rotating mass storage peripheral equipment as a part of ADP systems.
+When acquiring ADP systems and system components, Federal agencies shall cite this standard in specifying the interface for connecting variable block rotating mass storage peripheral equipment as a part of ADP systems.